Probing High-Scale and Split Supersymmetry with Higgs Mass Measurements: RGE at two loops

 \section{RGE at two loops}

 In the case of Split Supersymmetry, the RGE have been computed up to two-loop order in ref.~\cite{GR} for the gauge couplings and in ref.~\cite{Binger} for the Higgs quartic coupling.
 We have recalculated these RGE and collected them in appendix~\ref{RGE}.
-Our result disagrees with ref.~\cite{Binger}, as we find different coefficients for the terms of order $\lambda g_2^4$, $g_2^6$ and $g_1^2 g_2^4$ in the RGE of the Higgs quartic coupling.

 Of course the full set of RGE, and not only the RGE for the Higgs quartic coupling, is needed to get a consistent result for the Higgs mass prediction at a given order in perturbation theory.
-Here we have computed the RGE for the third-generation Yukawa couplings $g_t,g_b,g_\tau$ and for the `split' Yukawa-like gaugino couplings $\tilde{g}_{\rm 1u}$, $\tilde{g}_{\rm 1d}$, $\tilde{g}_{\rm 2u}$, $\tilde{g}_{\rm 2d}$, defined by the interactions \beq \Lag = \frac{H^\dagger}{\sqrt{2}}\left( \tilde{g}_{\rm 2u}\sigma^a {\tilde W}^a+ \tilde{g}_{\rm 1u}{\tilde B}\right) {\tilde H}_u + \frac{H^T i \sigma_2}{\sqrt{2}}\left( -\tilde{g}_{\rm 2d}\sigma^a {\tilde W}^a+ \tilde{g}_{\rm 1d}{\tilde B}\right) {\tilde H}_d + {\rm h.c.}, \eeq where $\sigma^a$ are the Pauli matrices.
+Here we have computed the RGE for the third-generation Yukawa couplings $g_t,g_b,g_\tau$ and for the `split' Yukawa-like gaugino couplings $\tilde{g}_{\rm 1u}$, $\tilde{g}_{\rm 1d}$, $\tilde{g}_{\rm 2u}$, $\tilde{g}_{\rm 2d}$, defined by the interactions \beq \Lag = -\frac{H^\dagger}{\sqrt{2}}\left( \tilde{g}_{\rm 2u}\sigma^a {\tilde W}^a+ \tilde{g}_{\rm 1u}{\tilde B}\right) {\tilde H}_u + \frac{H^T i \sigma_2}{\sqrt{2}}\left( \tilde{g}_{\rm 2d}\sigma^a {\tilde W}^a- \tilde{g}_{\rm 1d}{\tilde B}\right) {\tilde H}_d + {\rm h.c.}, \eeq where $\sigma^a$ are the Pauli matrices.
 These couplings satisfy the matching conditions at the scale $\tm$: \bea \tilde{g}_{\rm 2u}(\tm ) = g_2(\tm ) \sin \beta ,&&~~~~ \tilde{g}_{\rm 1u}(\tm ) = \sqrt{3/5}\, g_1(\tm ) \sin \beta \\ \tilde{g}_{\rm 2d}(\tm ) = g_2(\tm ) \cos \beta ,&&~~~~ \tilde{g}_{\rm 1d}(\tm ) = \sqrt{3/5}\, g_1(\tm ) \cos \beta . \eea

 The complete set of two-loop RGE for the coupling constants of Split Supersymmetry using $\overline{\rm MS}$ regularization is presented in appendix~\ref{RGE}.
 We find that the dominant 2 loop correction to the predicted Higgs mass comes from the RGE for the top quark Yukawa coupling, \eq{top2loop}, rather than from the RGE for the quartic Higgs coupling, \eq{lambda2loop}.